Lake Vacation in Vermont

 A trip to Middlebury, a vibrant college town with a deep literary history, offers plenty of hiking on the Trail Around Middlebury, lots of local dining, and more to explore.

-Vermont is home to more than 1,000 miles of rocky, rooty, bermy, and flowy mountain biking trails maintained by 29 local chapters throughout the state.
+Vermont is home to more than 1,000 miles of rocky, rooty, bermy, and flowy mountain biking trails on more than 60 networks throughout the state.

 More than 800 lakes and ponds and more than 7,000 miles of rivers mean Vermont’s waterways intertwine to connect the state’s historic downtowns, state parks, and conserved forest land, offering diverse territory for paddling.